itefixnet/prometheus-postfix-exporter/README.md

 | `MAX_CONNECTIONS` | `10` | Maximum concurrent HTTP connections |
 | `TIMEOUT` | `30` | Request timeout in seconds |

 **How it works**: The exporter maintains persistent counters in a state file, tracking the log file position (inode and byte offset).
+On each scrape, it:
+1. Reads only new log entries since the last position
+2. Parses all metrics (messages, SMTP connections, rejections, deliveries) in a single pass
+3. Increments the appropriate counters in memory
+4. Saves the updated state (counters and position) to disk

-On each scrape, it reads only new log entries since the last run, increments the counters accordingly, and saves the state.
-This ensures counters monotonically increase as required by Prometheus, enabling accurate `rate()` and `increase()` calculations.
+This architecture ensures counters monotonically increase as required by Prometheus, enabling accurate `rate()` and `increase()` calculations.
 Log rotation and truncation are automatically detected and handled.
+All log parsing is consolidated in the `parse_log_direct()` function to prevent position conflicts and ensure data consistency.

 ### Configuration Files